project-chip/connectedhomeip/docs/silabs/general/CUSTOM_MATTER_DEVICE.md

 # Custom Matter Device Development

-Build a customizable lighting app using the Matter protocol
+Build a customizable lighting app using the Matter protocol.

 ## Overview

-This guide will cover the basics of building a customizable lighting application using Matter.
+This guide covers the basics of building a customizable lighting application using Matter.

 ## Using Matter with Clusters